Metric proposal

 Customers buy better agents.
 Quality is what you compete on.
 The question is whether your quality advantage is defensible, or whether a competitor with the same model access and a similar starting point can catch up.

 At manual-loop speed, they can.
-The specifics of any version you ship leak through traces, jailbreaks, churned employees, or straightforward reverse engineering.
+What's observable about your agent — the prompts, the visible output patterns — leaks through traces, jailbreaks, churned employees, or reverse engineering.
 A competitor willing to grind can roughly match what you released this quarter.

 At high enough improvement velocity, they can't.
 Each verified improvement raises the baseline the next is measured against, so the team with the faster loop pulls further ahead every cycle.
-By the time a competitor recreates your current prompt, you're on a version six improvements later.
-The gap is structural, not effort-based.
+And what compounds isn't only the observable layer: routing, retrieval corpus, tool definitions, and orchestration don't leak.
+By the time a competitor recreates what they can see, you're already several improvements later on the layers they can't.

 Traffic amplifies this.
 A high-traffic agent reaches statistical significance in hours; a low-traffic one might need days of real traffic to verify the same change.
 So scale itself accelerates the loop: the agent with more customers today compounds improvements faster than the one with fewer.
 An early quality-plus-traffic lead compounds into a quality lead that new entrants can't close by working harder.